 |Choroidal neovascularization (CNV)is the growth of abnormal blood vessels in the choroid layer of the eye.|

-CNV is just another name for wet age related macular degeneration.
+CNV can be caused by wet age related macular degeneration and other retinal conditions.
 There are two types of age related macular degeneration - wet and dry.
 Wet macular degeneration gets its name from leaking blood vessels in the retina.

 Choroid refers to one of the layers of the retina;

 vascularization means blood vessels = new blood vessels growing from the choroid layer.

 Choroidal neovascularization is a fancy word that simply means there is new blood vessels (neovascularization) growing from the choroid layer of the retina underneath the fovea.